Roll20/help.roll20.net/_posts/2012-06-22-optimizing-performance.md

 Below are a few common performance issues seen by Roll20 users, and their cause:

-* **Jerky/slow scrolling/panning/zooming.** This is caused by low graphical renering performance.
+* **Jerky/slow scrolling/panning/zooming.** This is caused by low graphical rendering performance.
 See the section above for tips on improving graphic performance.
 * **Fog of war and/or grid completely disappears on the map.** This is caused by your graphics card running out of video memory.
 You'll need to use smaller maps.
 * **When scrolling/panning, the grid or fog of war "lags behind", revealing parts of the map.** This is caused by low graphical rendering performance.
 Your best bet is to use a smaller map, or not use the fog of war feature.
 * **Jerky video chat, skipping, dropped frames, "laggy".** Could be caused by either network or graphical performance issues.
 Try using Google+ Hangouts, or using voice-only chat, or even disabling video/voice chat entirely.